 eBird is designed to gather and disseminate information about bird distribution and abundance across the world.

 Personal Information is voluntarily supplied by you when you register and submit data to eBird.
 By registering, you allow us to associate your bird observations with a unique identifier, so that you can track your personal observations (e.g., life lists and backyard lists).
-If you submit an unusual observation, our team or regional editors may e-mail you to request more details, but your email address and contact information will not be sold or distributed outside the Cornell Lab of Ornithology, Audubon and eBird partners in regions where you are participating.
-Profile Information allows us to gain a better understanding of the eBird participants and to determine how best to improve the web site for eBird users.
+If you submit an unusual observation, our team of regional editors may email you to request more details, but your email address and contact information will not be sold or distributed outside the Cornell Lab of Ornithology, Audubon, and eBird partners in regions where you are participating.
+Information in your My Account page allows us to gain a better understanding of the eBird participants and to determine how best to improve the web site for eBird users.

 Bird observations are the most important pieces of information that we collect.
 All details of an observation and its associated location (species, numbers, etc.) are available to all users registered with eBird.
 However, only information pertaining to bird observations is available to eBird users; no personal contact information is ever made public.

 Because a primary goal of eBird is to maintain a universally accessible, centralized database of bird observations, the bird observations you submit are available to all eBird users (eBirders), scientists, and others who are interested in examining the distribution, abundance, and trends of North American bird species.